-Schools identified for Additional Targeted Support and Improvement (Additional TSI) are any school identified for Targeted Supports and Improvements (TSI) in which the performance of any subgroup of students, on its own, would lead to identification for comprehensive support and improvement under ESEA section 1111 (c)(4)(D)(i)(I).
-Additional TSI schools will be designated, and will be designated for three years.
+Schools identified for Additional Targeted Support and Improvement (Additional TSI) are any school in which the performance of any subgroup of students, on its own, would lead to identification for comprehensive support and improvement under ESEA section 1111 (c)(4)(D)(i)(I).
+Additional TSI schools will be designated annually starting with 2018-2019 school year (based on 2017-2018 school year data), and will be designated for three years.
 Schools will be designated separately as Additional TSI by school level.
 The designation methodology will be the same for each school level.
 Schools can have only one designation at a time (CSI, TSI, or Additional TSI).